ihaveamac/search-3ds/README.md

 # search-3ds
 Searches contents in files used on the Nintendo 3DS system.

+pycryptodomex required for encryption.

 ## Usage
 ```bash
 python3 search-3ds.py [-h] [--path DIR] {search-terms}
 ```

 * `--path DIR` - path to search, defaults to current directory
+* `--verbose` / `-v` - print more information, use multiple times for more verbosity
+* `--search-all` - search every file, without basing on extension
 * `--no-format` - don't format results like a table (NYI)

 ### Search terms